robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 More in general and in the best case, the AI validation by humans, will happen by PhD on the benhalf of their trivial knowledge and under the pressure of a six figures debt to repay.
 Which does not cast as for the best-in-class warrant for an indipendent and strict checking.
 Easily reaching the conclusion that a mildly supervised AI by a real-world expert can beat by a high degree those are each output validated by "expert with a title".

+Which brings us to the conclusion, again, that AI-humans co-evolution is not for the masses but for a small percentage of people.
+By education and training, this percentage can be greatly expanded, saying from a 2% up to 20% of the people.
+Still, 80% is out of the scene anyway which reframe that 87% about finantial from "experts" to "common people".
+A great jump towards AI democratisation, and related wealth distribution, indeed.

+Finally, we got at the third **BIG** dilemma, how to grant to the society: 1. transparency, 2. authorship, 3. earning opportunities.
+From this perspective, the ethics for the AIs, has nothing to do with their algorithms or parametric knonledge rather than a posture in reliably sharing few valuable and trustworthy information.
+In fact, from "transparency" also an "authorship" fair policy is easier to implement, thus "opportunities" democratisation.

+In finance and economics, the wealth distribution has its own index: the Gini index evaluate the wealth concentration.
+Too low and there is not enough big player to take risks over long-term business, like pharmaceutics or defence.
+Too high and too much talents are trapped in poverty plus we cannot sell high-valuable added-value products or services to people that is struggling to pay the bills.
+They might be forced to work for nuts, but delivering nuts (Soviet Communism, indeed!).

+The AI revolution is going to change the rules of the game, for sure.
+However, we assisted to three revolutions by now: 1.
+Industrial, 2.
+Automation, 3.
+Telecommunication, 4.
+Digital, and now 5.
+Intelligence.
+Despite almost all the adults witness between two and four of them, it seems that we are struggling in reframing the same old gold principles on the new scenario.
+Quite bufflying, indeed!

 +

 ## Share alike